 From constructing complex structures to tweaking and rebuilding them in order to test out a better solution, your son or daughter will be solving problems like a real engineer in no time!
 Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
 We also keep parents informed by sending out regular communication, including a recap of each week’s project.
 We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Sylvan’s Engineering programs in the Hartford and New Haven region provide:
+Our Engineering courses in the Hartford and New Haven region feature: